Best Candle Dye for Bright Color in Soy Candles

 Liquid dye vs dye chips for soy (which gives deeper color?)

-In soy wax, dye blocks or chips usually reach darker, more saturated color than liquid dye, while liquid dye is easier to blend, adjust, and repeat for lighter-to-medium shades.
-Choose blocks when color depth matters most, and choose liquid when speed, shade control, and custom mixing matter more.
+In soy wax, dye blocks or chips usually reach darker, more saturated color than liquid dye.
+Choose blocks when color depth matters most, and choose liquid when easier blending, shade control, and repeatability matter more.

 candle making liquid dye vs dye chips and color depth dissolve matrix